KimBergstroem/max_fps-Gaming-Cafe-Website/README.md

 ## Features 🔴

-The website is comprised of seven pages, four of which are accessible from the navigation menu (home page, about us page, games page & booking page).
-The last 3 pages are a "sign up", "log in" and "hours & pricing" which is shown in the navigation meny but cant access or use it.
+The website is comprised of seven pages, four of which are accessible from the Navigation menu (home page, about us page, games page & booking page).
+The last 3 pages are a "sign up", "log in" and "hours & pricing" which is shown in the Navigation menu but cant access or use it.
 The "sign up " and "log in" pages are available becouse this requires another programming language along with a database which is not included into this project.

 * All Pages on the website have:
   * A responsive navigation bar at the top which allows the user to navigate through the site.
 To the left of the navigation bar is the two links for "sign up" and "Log in".
 In the middle of the navigation bar an image of Max_Fps logo..
 To the right of the navigation bar are the links to the websites pages (home, about, games, pricing and booking).
 When viewing with mobile devices the navigation links change to a burger toggler.
 This was implemented to give the site a clean look and to promote a good user experience, as users are used to seeing the burger icon when on mobile devices to navigate a site.